 2. Rich people, tight fist.
 An old man, tight mind.

 3. Lama without compassion will definitely cheat so don't worship.

 4. Haven't let go of attachment, what's the point of leaving home town?

 5. Don't hurt a woman who follows you her whole life.

 6. Don't challenge wisdom with Jetsun Sakya Pandita and Jetsun Tsongkhapa.

 7. A person who wears Dharma Robes and engages in worldly deeds will dishonor Buddha Dharma.

-8. Women are precious, even the highest teachings of Buddha is known as the Great Mother.
+8. Women are precious, even the highest teachings of Buddha are known as the Great Mother.

 9. Wandering in Samsara, again and again, is a sad thing.

 10. Harmonize with all but don't trust all.

-11. If ignoring the Karmic law of cause and effects, even though it looks like Buddhism but take it as non-Buddhism.
+11. If ignoring the Karmic law of cause and effects, even though it looks like Buddhism, take it as non-Buddhism.

-12. Like in a young girls dream, a son was born and son was dead in the same dream.
+12. Like in a young girl's dream, a son was born and the son was dead in the same dream.
 She was happy when a son was born.
 She was sad when a son was dead.
 You should know that all phenomena are just like that.

 13. You guy's devotion is like, closing eyes and joining palms of hands all the time but it's incredible that your devotion is not in the mind, it's so deceitful to cheat Lama.